Woolverine94/biniou/README.md

   * 🆕 **2024-07-09** : 🔥 ***Support for Mann-E__Turbo*** 🔥 > Add support for LoRA model [mann-e/Mann-E_Turbo](https://hf.co/mann-e/Mann-E_Turbo) to all eligible modules.
 Using this 6-10 steps LoRA model, you can use Mann-E in combination with any other SDXL model.

   * 🆕 **2024-07-08** : 🔥 ***Support for Mann-E_Dreams*** 🔥 > Extending support for model [mann-e/Mann-E_Dreams](https://hf.co/mann-e/Mann-E_Dreams) to all Stable Diffusion-based modules.

-  * 🆕 **2024-07-07** : 🔥 ***Support for Mann-E_Dreams*** 🔥 > Adding support for model [mann-e/Mann-E_Dreams](https://hf.co/mann-e/Mann-E_Dreams) to Stable Diffusion module.
-This atypical (768x768) SDXL model can generate beautiful results in only 6-10 steps.

-  * 🆕 **2024-07-06** : 🔥 ***Support for Chinese (traditional) language*** 🔥 >
-    - Thanks to the work of [@ADSFAaron](https://github.com/ADSFAaron) that translate the WebUI to Chinese, biniou add lang_zh_TW to the list of its supported languages.
-    - Harmonizing the names of the existing languages files to fit naming standards.
-If you are using biniou in French, you'll have to re-configure languages settings or replace "lang_FR" by "lang_fr_FR" in file .ini/settings.cfg (sorry for this minor inconvenience).
-    - Finally, adding support for [arcee-ai/Arcee-Spark-GGUF](https://hf.co/arcee-ai/Arcee-Spark-GGUF) model to Chatbot module

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)